michieluithetbroek/vv_routing_old/cpp/readme.md

 - Only create variables for non-zero arcs.
 Maybe we can use a vector of all existing arcs in the model class.
 - auto const start1 = chrono::high_resolution_clock::now();
 - first instead of best improvement
+- moves still loop over the full route to compute cost

 ## Logbook
 - 2022-04-19: Implement lazy call back for SEC.